bridgecrewio/yor/README.md

 Yor is an open-source tool that helps add informative and consistent tags across infrastructure-as-code frameworks such as Terraform, CloudFormation, and Serverless.

-Yor is built to run as a [GitHub Action](https://github.com/bridgecrewio/yor-action) that hydrates IaC code with consistent tagging logics.
-It can also run as a pre-commit hook and a standalone CLI.
+Yor is built to run as a [GitHub Action](https://github.com/bridgecrewio/yor-action) automatically adding consistent tagging logics to your IaC.
+Yor can also run as a pre-commit hook and a standalone CLI.

 ## Features
 * Apply tags and labels on infrastructure as code directory